runesl/dtsu666mqtt/README.md

 You need something capable of running python in both ends with a rs485 interface on each for connecting to the dtsu and the deye respectively.
 You can use an rs485-USB converter or raspberry pi GPIO for rs485.
 If you go with raspberry pi, be aware that the GPIO pins are spec'ed at 3,3V, while rs485 is at 5V, so you may need a logic level converter.
 In my experience raspberry pi GPIO is more stable than USB.

+You also need an mqtt broker runningsuch as mosquitto.